Looking to expand your knowledge of welding techniques? Look no further than this comprehensive analysis of 10 different types of welding.

 2).
 Welding rod arc welding heating characteristics

-- High heating temperature and local heating.
-The metal near the weld is heated very unevenly, which may cause workpiece deformation, residual stress, uneven microstructure transformation and performance change.
+- Arc welding with a welding rod results in high, local heating.
+The metal near the weld is heated unevenly, which can cause deformation of the workpiece, residual stress, uneven microstructural transformations, and changes in the material’s properties.

-- The heating speed is fast (1500 ℃ / s), the temperature distribution is uneven, and the microstructure and defects that should not appear in the heat treatment may appear.
+- The heating speed is fast (1500 ℃/s), leading to an uneven temperature distribution, and the appearance of microstructural defects and changes that should not occur in heat treatment.

-- The heat source is moving, and the heating and cooling areas are constantly changing.
+- The heat source is moving, causing constantly changing heating and cooling areas.

 (3) Metallurgical characteristics of arc welding

-- The high temperature in the reaction zone makes the alloy elements evaporate strongly and burn out by oxidation.
+- The high temperature in the reaction zone causes strong evaporation of the alloy elements and oxidation.

-- The metal molten pool is small in volume and in liquid state for a short time, resulting in uniform chemical composition, gas and impurities do not have time to float out, which is easy to produce defects such as pores and slag inclusion.
+- The metal molten pool is small in volume and remains in a liquid state for a short time, resulting in uniform chemical composition.
+However, the limited time does not allow for the removal of gas and impurities, making it prone to the formation of defects such as pores and slag inclusions.